Skip to content

 • Safer implementation of targeted fixes

-Not every engagement looks the same, but the operational shape is familiar: broken intake, messy handoffs, and visibility problems that need practical cleanup before bigger change can stick.
+Not every engagement looks the same, but the operational shape is familiar: broken intake, messy handoffs, and visibility problems that need experienced ownership before bigger change can stick.

 Lead intake + Salesforce hygiene